Tortuga Rum Company (Tel: (345) 623 7701) manufactures delicious rum cakes that you can watch them make.

 Cayman Spirits Co.
 (Tel: (345) 943 4786) produces locally distilled Seven Fathoms Rum, matured seven fathoms underwater!
 Call for a tour of the 5,000 sq ft facility or email: firstname.lastname@example.org.

-Cayman Sea Salt sells their locally produced sea salt in most supermarkets, gift shops and at the Pure Art Gallery.
+Cayman Sea Salt sells their locally produced sea salt in most supermarkets and gift shops.
 Email: email@example.com.
+Their sister company, Cayman Cookie

 Cayman Islands Brewery (Tel: (345) 947 6699) produces twelve locally brewed beers which people can sample at their factory in Prospect.